keithdadkins/cagrabber/README.md

 # cagrabber
-Utility to grep a websites CA certificates.
+Utility to grep a websites CA certificates and write them to disk.